10 Limitations & Challenges in Selenium WebDriver

 We need to handle the dynamic elements with dynamic xpath or dynamic css selectors.
 Functions like starts-with, contains, ends with, etc., works well to handle dynamic objects.

 #5.
-Handling page load
+Handling Page Load

 Some of the web pages are user specific.
 These user-specific pages load different elements depends on the different user.
 Sometimes some elements appear depends upon the previous action.

-If you choose a country from country dropdown then cities related that country will load in the cities dropdown.
+Say, If you choose a country from country dropdown then cities related that country will load in the cities dropdown.

 We could use AutoIT to handle the windows based popups.

 #7.
-Handling captcha:
+Handling Captcha

 Handling captcha is another challenge in Selenium testing.
 There are some third-party tools to automate captcha but still, we cannot achieve 100% results.